lucyparsons/lucyparsonslabs.com/_pages/events.md

 In 2020, we hosted several digital security trainings at the Harold Washington Library- and then the COVID-19 pandemic began and we discontinued in person meetings.
 With restrictions lifting, we anticipate more FOIA workshops, digital security trainings, and Tacos & Tor events in the future.

 Lucy Parsons Labs held a public "Tacos and Tor" event where we discussed anonymous web browsing, the legacy of Tor, doing research and whistleblowing using the TAILS operating system, and more.
-The slides for the event can be seen [here](/torpresentation/index.html).

 Lucy Parsons Labs along with Free Our Info hosted a free FOIA workshop where they covered how to craft a FOIA request for the first time, what to expect in response, and several tips and tricks on how to get the information quicker.